carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 When creating and using a test set there are a few things to check:

-- it only contains images that the model has never seen before
+- It only contains images that the model has never seen before.
-- it is sufficiently large to provide a meaningful evaluation of model performance
-  - images from every target label
-  - images of classes not in your target set
+- It is sufficiently large to provide a meaningful evaluation of model performance.
+It should include images from every target label and images of classes not in your target set.
-- it is processed in the same way as your training set
+- It is processed in the same way as your training set.

 Check to make sure you have a model in memory and a test dataset: